 The City of Nashua held its first International Sculpture Symposium in May 2008.
 It was modeled after a similar event held annually by the Andres Institute of Art in Brookline NH.

 The artists’ stipend plus materials are the only costs.
 All other needs for a successful event are generously donated by the community.
 NIMCO, a local machining company, generously donated space for the artists to work for ten years.
 MakeIt Labs at 25 Crown Street hosted our event in 2018.
-The Picker Artists at 3 Pine Street in Nashua will host our event in 2019 and beyond.
+The Picker Artists at 3 Pine Street in Nashua hosted our event in 2019 and continue to do so in 2020.

 Throughout the three weeks of the Symposium, people have the opportunity to sign up to provide lunch and dinner for the artists.
 Host families open their homes, providing a place for the artists to sleep and have breakfast.
 Any travel, to and from the airport, or host families, is provided by volunteers.

 The Symposium Board of Directors, all volunteers as well, organize the annual Symposium and various fundraisers.

 Visit our contribute page to learn more about how you can help.